Nandaka/PixivUtil2/readme.md

   Use -1 to use all tags.
 - writeImageJSON

-  Set to `True` to export the entire original information for the image from the source to JSON.
+  Set to `True` to export the compact image information to JSON file.
   The filename is following `filename(Manga)Infoformat` + .json.
+  If you want the original info from source, use with `writeRawJSON`.
 - writeimageinfo

-  Set to `True` to export the image information to text file.
-This is a subset info extracted from the `writeImageJSON`.
+  Set to `True` to export the compact image information to text file.
   The filename is following `filename(Manga)Infoformat` + .txt.
+  If you want the original info from source, use with `writeRawJSON`.
 - writeRawJSON

-  Set to `True` to export the image JSON untouched.
+  Set to `True` to export the original JSON untouched of the image for `writeImageJSON`.
-  The filename is following `filename(Manga)Infoformat` + .json.
 - RawJSONFilter

-  Enter the JSON keys which you want to filter out.
+  Enter the JSON keys which you want to filter out for `writeRawJSON`.
 Keys are seperated by a comma.
 - includeSeriesJSON

   Set to `True` to export the series information to JSON.
 Non-series artwork doesn't have this info.